JagatJung/The-Championship-Material/README.md

 [I wanted to do it with python or R but data was not that huge.
 Also, it is better to practise all the tools.]

 ## Conclusion
+As we can notice here in the different diagrams here.
+The superstar with a height of 6'1" to 6'5" has the most title wins.
+So, it will be safe to predict that WWE sees it as championship material.
+Furthermore, it was visualized that superstars with weights between 200lbs and 300lbs are most likely to win the gold.

 It was fun doing the project.
 I hope, I didn't made much mistakes.
 It is just my first project so, I am hoping lots of positive feedbacks.

 ## Feel Free to contact me
 - [Twitter](https://twitter.com/DataLakandri)